What is a Life Cycle Assessment? LCA

 Comparison to industry standards

-The impact assessment results can be compared to industry standards or benchmarks to see how the t-shirt compares to other similar products in terms of environmental performance.
+The impact assessment results can be compared to industry standards or benchmarks to see how the t-shirt compares to similar products regarding environmental performance.

 Identification of hotspots

-The impact assessment results can be used to identify the “hotspots” where the t-shirt has the greatest environmental impact.
+The impact assessment results can be used to identify the “hotspots” where the t-shirt has the most significant environmental impact.

 In our example, these hotspots are greenhouse gas emissions and energy consumption during production and transportation.